shabbyrobe/cachet/README.rst

 Or just call it without arguments to run all of the concurrency tests using the default settings.
 It will exit with status ``0`` if all tests pass, or ``1`` if any of them fail.

-Some of the tests are designed to fail, but these contain ``unsafe`` in their ID.
+Some of the tests are designed to fail, but these contain ``broken`` in their ID.
 You can exclude unsafe tests like so::

-    php test/concurrent.php -x unsafe
+    php test/concurrent.php -x broken

-I have left the unsafe tests in to demonstrate conditions where the default behaviour may defy expectations.
+I have left the broken tests in to demonstrate conditions where the default behaviour may defy expectations.
 I am currently looking for a better way of reperesenting this in the tester.

 The concurrency tester has proven to be excellent at finding heisenbugs in **Cachet**.
 For this